ccb012100/spotify-playlists/README.md

 # README

-Used to search the playlist data from Spotify that I've synced to a local sqlite database.
+Used to search the playlist data from Spotify that I've synced to a local sqlite database at `~/playlister.db`.

 ## TODO